darrenmartyn/vBulldozer/README.md

 * Maybe implement this whole gubbins for previous vb 5.x exploits - a rewrite of my old vBullshit might be in order?
 * Fix bugs.
 * Add more bugs.
+* Finish testing and committing updated version with alternative exploitation options that don't involve dropping a webshell.

 Licence:
 WTFPL